After spending seven weeks in Bismarck, North Dakota doing family research, I left on a cool and sunny Friday afternoon in

 After a 50-year career in education, he's done just about everything education-wise: school teacher, principal, professor, dean of education,

 assistant superintendent of education for the state of Michigan, international education consultant, and now a school board member.

-Above right: A terrific birthday dinner that my sister Doti made for me last week in Bellingham.
-After
+Left: A terrific birthday dinner that my sister Doti made for me last week in

 Getting Ready for Part 2